farazsth98/farazsth98.github.io/_posts/2019-10-12-rooters-ctf-pwn-challenges.markdown

 ```

 Then I chose to use the format string vulnerability to write the address of `system` into `strncmp`'s GOT address.
 This way, whenever we type a command, when `strncmp(cmd, ...)` gets called, it will actually call `system(cmd)`.

+You might have to run the exploit a couple times remotely to get it to work.
+It works 100% locally.
 ```python
 #!/usr/bin/env python2